Isaiahak/EECS-4413-Group-Project/README.md

 "# EECS-4413-Group-Project"
 # EECS-4413-Group-Project

-LATEST UPDATE:  The entire backend functionality is complete.
-In this current state, the application will fully work on the back end.
+LATEST UPDATE:  The entire backend functionality and frontend is complete.
+In this current state, the application will fully work.

-IMPORTANT:      A constraint in the "payment" table in the "AuctionsDB" has been changed.
-Please delete the payment table or the paymentId
+IMPORTANT:      A TON of fields in the AuctionDB have been added.
+Please delete the auction and catalogue tables before starting
-                column from the database before starting the catalogue service so Hibernate can correctly regenerate the table.
+                the catalogue service so Hibernate can correctly regenerate the table.

-WHATS LEFT:     User interface DESIGN for auctionSpecific, auction over, auction over winner, payment, and receipt pages.
-Implementation
-                of  Dutch auctions.
+WHATS LEFT:     DEPLOY

 LATEST ISSUES:  The Live server throws a null exception when there are no auctions left in the catalogue, this does not hinder
                 the user experience but we will need to handle that.
-There has been little testing for user sign up, incorrect login, existing user upon signup, and a user losing an auction, we need to make sure those functions are working correctly.
+There has been little testing for user sign up, incorrect login, existing user upon signup, we need to make sure those functions are working correctly.
+The Pub Sub implementation is pretty basic, but we might be too far gone now to make changes.
+Currently There is no generation of shipping dates in the app or the database, we will need to create those and handle them for expedited vs standard shipping
-                The Receipt page is incorrectly trying to use model attributes, it needs to use th:text to set them.
-The Pub Sub implementation is pretty basic, so it does not handle disconnects or proper 3rd party bus.
-In the future we can use
-                Kafka or RabbitMQ for a real pub sub implementation.

 SETUP (TEMPORARY)
 As of now the applications will not work from the github repo.